fxfabre/news_feed/README.md

 ## Template projects used
 To use a template
-- go the the url, select "use for free" and copy workflow to json and save it in a file.
+- go to the url, select "use for free" and copy workflow to json and save it in a file.
 - Then create a new workflow, top right > import from file Template url :
 - https://n8n.io/workflows/2433-daily-podcast-summary/